Production History

 Swingin’ the Dream, presented by the Royal Shakespeare Company with the Young Vic and Theatre for a New Audience

-An Exploration of Sovereignty by Mary Kathryn Nagle, directed by Laurie Woolery
+Sovereignty by Mary Kathryn Nagle, directed by Laurie Woolery

 Molière in the Park’s The School for Wives; co-presented with French Institute Alliance Française; in partnership with LeFrak Center, Lakeside, Prospect Park Alliance and Theatre for a New Audience; translated by Richard Wilbur; featuring Tonya Pinkins